We have 2 programs: categorical and primary care.

 - Work in partnership with patients, faculty, nurses, and other professionals as part of our team

-- Build your knowledge and experience in an environment that embraces the strength of diversity
+- Build your knowledge and experience in an environment that embraces the strength of diversity and team-based care

 - Hone your skills in Baystate's American College of Surgeons-accredited Simulation Center